-The Common Cold and the Flu (also called Seasonal Flu) are both viral infections and have some common signs and symptoms but the viruses causing them, their presentation and the intensity of the illness are different.
+The common cold and the Flu (also called seasonal Flu) are both viral infections and have some common signs and symptoms but the viruses causing them, their presentation and the intensity of the illness are different.

 Treatment for both conditions is symptomatic.

 For the common cold, home remedies are usually enough like warm fluids, steam, and avoiding AC.
 Medicines are usually not required, however, a whole lot of cold syrups and tablets are available in the market.
-Medicines in the common cold are helpful if symptoms like stuffiness of the nose and irritating cough are preventing sleep, or if there is a low-grade fever.
+Medicines for the common cold are helpful if symptoms like stuffiness of the nose and irritating cough are preventing sleep, or if there is a low-grade fever.

 For Flu, medicines to lower fever and reduce aches/pain are usually given.